dotnet/corefx/README.md

-Going forward, the .NET team is using https://github.com/dotnet/runtime to develop the code and issues formerly in this repository.
+Going forward, the dotNET team is using https://github.com/dotnet/runtime to develop the code and issues formerly in this repository.

 Please see the following for more context: